CUSecLab/2023-CCS-SkillScanner/readme.md

     year={2023}
 }

 In this repository, the folder "skillscanner" contains the code for skillscanner. "skills_code" contains one example skill code for testing. "user-study" folder includes the data about our user study. "results" folder contains the results in our work based on our dataset.
-The "image" folder contains some images for presentation.
+The "image" folder contains some images for presentation. "vscode-codeql-starter" includes CodeQL scripts for analyzing skills.